fstelluti/WalkingSimulatorFramework/README.md

 * Setup to add animated doors, drawers, cabinets that can open/close
 * Event driven items (ex: light switch toggle)
 * Equipment items that can be used via an inventory UI and used on other items in the scene (ex: keys for doors)
+* Support for sound effects when using items
 * Test scene with several prefab based examples
 * Basic Inventory UI (included for demonstration purposes)